 Amy Grant successfully crossed over from contemporary Christian music (which she practically created herself) to pop and adult contemporary.
 All the while, she never really changed her vocal sound.
-Throughout this video, she uses dynamics to her advantage to highlight certain words in the lyrics, like at the very end, when she gets tenderly quiet at the last “I will remember you.”
+Throughout this video, she uses dynamics to her advantage to highlight certain words.

 Lists of Musical Genres

 Of course, that’s not all!
 There are so many different styles of music to discover, as well as sub-genres within each category.
 For a comprehensive list of musical genres, AllMusic is a great resource.
 We also love this interactive genre map from Every Noise at Once.

 So there you have it, the ultimate guide to singing styles!
 If you have additional questions, check in with your singing teacher for help finding your unique voice.
 Happy singing!